 Emily didn’t see or hear her uncle anywhere.
 “He must have left already,” she thought.
 When she reached the fridge, she found a note, stuck with a magnet to the door.
 On it was written: Gone to work early.
 See you later.
 Cereal on the table.
 UD.
 She looked toward the table and saw a box of her favorite cereal next to an empty bowl.
 She shuffled her slippered feet over and filled the bowl almost to the top, then, brought it with her to get some milk.
 With the skill of a teenager she managed to open the door with her foot, pull out the carton, open it, pour the perfect amount, re-capped it, and put it back without spilling a single drop or a toasted “O”.
 Satisfied with the results, she gave the door a slight push with her toe to close it.

 She turned and walked towards the sunlit living room picking up a spoon from the table.
 She shoved a loaded spoonful into her mouth, spilling some milk from her mouth.
 Before she could get her face over the bowl, it dropped onto her t-shirt.
-“Damn, I wanted to wear this today.”
+“Darn it!
+I wanted to wear this today.”
 She looked down and saw that the wet spot was not that big, shrugged her shoulders and decided that it would dry, and no one would know the difference.
 She reached the front window, climbed onto the couch with her knees and leaned her elbows on the back of the couch, the whole time trying not to spill any more milk.
 It was another typical Florida day; sunny with a bright blue sky.
 She looked down into the courtyard of the building across the street.
 The sign on the low brick wall that surrounded it read “Arcadia School of Experiential Learning”.

 It was a small one-story building that used to be a pre-school.
 It didn’t look that impressive and there wasn’t much of anything on the internet about it.
 There was a photo of Mr. Lee, the Headmaster, but he added to her apprehension with his stern features and unfriendly stare.
 However, Uncle Dave had assured her that he was an excellent teacher and the school was top notch.